kl529/2016Android/README.md

 Plans
 =====================================
 (December 21 ~):

-We will add features such as leaving income and expense records, and displaying the amount of money spent per month.
+We will add features such as leaving income and expense records,

+and displaying the amount of money spent per month.
+And we plan to work on the design as well.